 1. Examine and critically analyse example of best practice service delivery and duty of care approaches;

-2. Understand the legal and ethical obligations of O&M service delivery;
+2. Identify and describe the legal and ethical obligations of O&M service delivery;

 3. Use basic and advanced technology when providing O&M services;

-4. Have a broad understanding of the approaches required to meet the O&M needs of clients experiencing a broad range of vision impairment conditions and issues;
+4. Narrate the approaches required to meet the O&M needs of clients experiencing a broad range of vision impairment conditions and issues;

 5. Analyse and identify appropriated programs according to the clients’ aetiology;

-6. Understand the concept of risk management and its importance to service delivery and client caseload management.
+6. Define the concept of risk management and its importance to service delivery and client caseload management;

 7. Review and critically analyse current professional literature.